Lemp Mansion

 The Lemp Mansion (3322 DeMenil Place, St. Louis, Missouri) is a historical house in Benton Park, St. Louis, Missouri.
-It is also the site of three suicides by Lemp family members after the death of the son Frederick Lemp, whose William J. Lemp Brewing Co. dominated the St. Louis beer market before Prohibition with its Falstaff beer brand.
-The mansion is said to be haunted by members of the Lemp family.
+The site is recognized for three suicides carried out by individuals of the Lemp family.
+The William J. Lemp Brewing Co., was a dominant force in the United States beer market prior to Prohibition, particularly recognized for its Falstaff beer brand.
+It is reported that the mansion is haunted by the spirits of the Lemp family members.
+The Lemp Mansion has been transformed into a restaurant and additionally provides overnight lodging.

 Architectural history

 The house was built in 1890.
 In 1911, the house underwent major renovations including conversion of some space into offices for the Lemp Brewery, which then ceased all production when it was sold to International Shoe Company at auction in 1922.
 The Lemps lived in the house until 1949 when Charles Lemp died by suicide in his bed.

 In 1950, the mansion became a boarding house; throughout the next decade, it lost much of its ornate charm.
 The construction of Interstate 55 during the 1960s led to the destruction of much of the grounds and one of the carriage houses.

 Although many of the original details of the home have been replaced, there are still some remaining pieces.
 The decorative iron gates from the open-air elevator can be viewed from the basement restaurant.
 In the office where William Lemp, Jr. died by suicide, there is still an Italian marble mantel.
 The ceiling in the parlor is hand-painted, and the mantels are intricately carved African mahogany.
 The main bathroom includes a glass-enclosed shower that Lemp brought back to St. Louis from an Italian hotel.
 The three vaults where the Lemps stored their art pieces are located in the rear of the home.
+The Lemp Mansion has been transformed into a restaurant and additionally provides overnight lodging.